HiTSeq/hitseq.github.io/submissions.md

 <div class="box">
   <h2>Call for Proceedings</h2>

-  We are soliciting high-quality papers that will go through rigorous peer-review.
-Accepted papers will be presented at HiTSeq as either posters or talks, and will be published in a special proceedings section of the Bioinformatics journal.
-Papers requiring extensive revisions will be considered separately as regular papers for the Bioinformatics or Bioinformatics Advances journals and as abstracts for HiTSeq.
-All manuscripts should be submitted via the <a href="https://www.iscb.org/ismbeccb2025">ISMB/ECCB
+  <p>We are soliciting high-quality papers that will go through
+  rigorous peer-review.
+Accepted papers will be presented at HiTSeq and will be published in a special proceedings issue of the Bioinformatics journal.
+Papers which are ranked highly but are not accepted may be offered a transfer the ISCB journal Bioinformatics Advances.</p>

+  <p>All manuscripts should be submitted via the <a href="https://www.iscb.org/ismbeccb2025/call-for-submissions/proceedings">ISMB/ECCB
     2025</a> Proceedings submission system.
 During submission please select the general subject of your submissions, and then make sure to <strong>specify</strong> <strong>HiTSeq</strong> as the COSI of your submission, to ensure your manuscript is assigned to our track.
-  Please follow the submissions guidelines and process as for the rest of the ISMB Proceedings Submissions.
+  Please follow the submissions guidelines of the ISMB Proceedings Submissions.</p>
 </div>

 <div class="box">